Philadelphia DA says he is suing Elon Musk's America PAC over its $1 million giveaway

 Philadelphia DA says he is suing Elon Musk’s America PAC over its $1 million giveaway

-The district attorney of Philadelphia has filed a lawsuit to halt Elon Musk ‘s $1 million giveaways as part of his political organization’s effort boosting Donald Trump ‘s presidential campaign.
+The district attorney of Philadelphia said Monday that he has filed a lawsuit to halt Elon Musk ‘s $1 million giveaways as part of his political organization’s effort boosting Donald Trump ‘s presidential campaign.

 The suit by Democratic District Attorney Larry Krasner is the first legal action to be brought over the America PAC’s sweepstakes offering $1 million every day until Nov.
 5 to a person in a battleground state who has signed a petition supporting the Constitution.